Malcolm MacArthur affair: Arrest, political scandal and "GUBU"

-MacArthur was acquainted with Patrick Connolly, the Attorney General, the chief legal advisor to the Irish Government.
-On 13 August 1982, after a massive search, MacArthur was arrested on the private property of Connolly, where he had been staying for some time as a guest.
-Connolly, who had been getting ready for holiday, continued on his journey to the United States and did not give any interview to the Gardaí on the matter.
+On 13 August, after a massive search, MacArthur was arrested in connection with the robbery of Bieling on the private property of Connolly, where he had been staying for some time as a guest.
+It was only after MacArthur had been led away by officers that Connolly was told that he was also wanted in connection with the murder of Gargan.
+This astonished Connolly, who feared the prospect of telling MacArthur's partner and mother.
+Connolly, who had been getting ready for a holiday, continued on his journey to the United States and did not give any interview to the Gardaí on the matter.
+MacArthur confessed to the murders of Gargan and Dunne while in custody.